allbyai/ToRoLaMa/README.md

 The pre-trained model is based on LLAMA 2 which fine-tuned on large raw dataset by bkai-foundation-labs [Vietnamese-LLAMA2](https://huggingface.co/bkai-foundation-models/vietnamese-llama2-7b-40GB).

-The fine-tuned model Torus GPT is trained on 430k of high-quality, multi-turn conversation data, included both data from open-source and our in-house data ensuring the quality of chat model and the Vietnamese structural understanding capability of the model.
-Some of the open-source data are [UIT-ViQUAD](https://paperswithcode.com/dataset/uit-viquad), [Bactrian-X](https://huggingface.co/datasets/MBZUAI/Bactrian-X), [Grade-school-math](https://github.com/openai/grade-school-math),...
-Other data contains our custom conversation data, multiple-topic data.
+This mode, trained on 430k of high-quality, multi-turn conversation data, sourced from both open-source and in-house datasets, Torus GPT excels in chat modeling and Vietnamese language understanding.
+Sources include [UIT-ViQUAD](https://paperswithcode.com/dataset/uit-viquad), [Bactrian-X](https://huggingface.co/datasets/MBZUAI/Bactrian-X), [Grade-school-math](https://github.com/openai/grade-school-math),...
+Other datasets contain our custom conversation data and data covering multiple topics.

-Torus GPT have some major main advantages compared to other's model:
+Key advantages of Torus GPT include:

-- It's fully open source with [LLAMA 2 LICENSE](https://github.com/facebookresearch/llama)
+- Comprehensive open-source availability under the [LLAMA 2 LICENSE](https://github.com/facebookresearch/llama)
-- It's enhance huge better speed by the Vietnamese Tokenizer (Which about 1/4 less token in an Vietnamese sentence compared to ChatGPT and LLAMA), and the small model size
+- Enhanced speed with the [Vietnamese Tokenizer](https://huggingface.co/bkai-foundation-models/vietnamese-llama2-7b-40GB) (Which about 1/4 less token in an Vietnamese sentence compared to ChatGPT and LLAMA), and a smaller model size.
-- The comparison result is a lot better compared to current open-source model
+- Superior performance over existing open-source models.
-- The deployment method is easy, you can create an conversational chatbot within a few step.
+- Simplified deployment for a wide array of applications.

 With Torus GPT, we hope to push the state of current AI technology huge step forward for Vietnam and Vietnamese people.

 ## Evaluations

-Thank to the effort of [PhoGPT team](https://github.com/VinAIResearch/PhoGPT), we use the Vicuna translated benchmark question [HERE](https://docs.google.com/spreadsheets/d/122ldeXuBmLSFFqaFbflj82VyYTKL-Qc2hZiTI9csc-Q/edit#gid=44668470) with our benchmark results on **Torus GPT**, and compared them by the [Fastchat MT-bench method](https://github.com/lm-sys/FastChat/tree/main/fastchat/llm_judge).
-The result bellow shows that **Torus GPT** has a competitive performance compared to current State-of-the-art like ChatGPT.
+Thank to the effort of [PhoGPT team](https://github.com/VinAIResearch/PhoGPT), we used the Vicuna translated benchmark question [HERE](https://docs.google.com/spreadsheets/d/122ldeXuBmLSFFqaFbflj82VyYTKL-Qc2hZiTI9csc-Q/edit#gid=44668470) with our benchmark results on **TorusGPT**, and compared them using the [Fastchat MT-bench method](https://github.com/lm-sys/FastChat/tree/main/fastchat/llm_judge).
+The table bellow shows that **TorusGPT** performs competitively against state-of-the-art models like ChatGPT.

-The benchmark used is the fastchat benchmark method, thus model like **URA-LLaMa-7B** and  **URA-LLaMa-13B** has a big advantages, since they generate a lot of English answer which is not concern as an shortcoming because of the evaluation prompt of Fastchat.
-In realistic, they may have much more lower score, since we are benchmarking on Vietnamese languages.
+The Fastchat benchmark method, used for evaluating language models, primarily focuses on the accuracy of information in responses.
+However, an important aspect not accounted for in this method is the right language accuracy.
+Both **URA-LLaMa-7B** and **URA-LLaMa-13B** often respond in English to Vietnamese questions.
+Realistically, their performance might be rated significantly lower when specifically benchmarked for proficiency in the Vietnamese language.

 The average result shown in the table bellow: